Gelmes/ChartNotes/README.md

 # ChartNotes
 A utility for creating simple notepad like notes that generate a chart to help you map out your thoughts.

+This utility is made with electron so it won't work unless you have all the dependencies too.
+I have not commited the node modules yet since they change every time I run a test but that should not matter.
+Once you have all the dependencies you can run with

+npm start

 ##
 * instead of doing complicated text manipulation I count the number of tabs to generate an internal tree